Queenofc/Pomodoro_app/README.md

-Here's your updated README with a description for your **Pomodoro Timer App** with a built-in music player:

----

 # ⏳ Pomodoro Timer with Music Player

 This project is a **fully responsive Pomodoro Timer** built using **React**, designed to help users stay focused and productive.
 It features a **customizable timer**, background **music player**, and essential timer controls, making it a perfect companion for work, study, and relaxation.